openmind-consortium/Analysis-rcs-data/README.md

 **Aim**: To consolidate a set of matlab functions for accessing RCS data from .json files and transforming it into data formats that enables further data analyses.

-**Collaborators**: Simon.Little@ucsf.edu, Prasad.Shirvalkar@ucsf.edu, Roee.Gilron@ucsf.edu, Kristin.Sellers@ucsf.edu, Juan.AnsoRomeo@ucsf.edu, Kenneth.Louie@ucsf.edu (stays open for more colleagues to join...)
+**Collaborators**: Simon.Little@ucsf.edu, Prasad.Shirvalkar@ucsf.edu, Roee.Gilron@ucsf.edu, Kristin.Sellers@ucsf.edu, Juan.AnsoRomeo@ucsf.edu, Kenneth.Louie@ucsf.edu (open for more colleagues to join...)

 **Policy**: Master will contain functions that have been tested in branch and pushed after pull request reviewers have approved.
 The collaborator doing the initial development and testing of a function in a testing branch (e.g. in 'importRawData') will make a pull request and assign 1-2 reviewers of the group who will review the code structure and the output of each function.